 1: You signed up for Nutrisystem to take some of the decision-making and guesswork out of your diet.
 But, after week one, you’re encouraged to make some meals on your own, using all of the valuable nutrition and portion-control lessons you’re learning.
 And, it’s unavoidable: Sometimes you’ll want to go out to eat or have to prepare meals for a crowd.
 You’re afraid you’re not going to make the right decisions.

 - Start by reading this article: Flex™ Meals Explained, to get an overview of what your flex meals should contain.

 - Visit the Flex Meals section of the Recipe Center to get some great ideas for flex breakfasts, lunches, dinners and snacks.
 Every recipe has been broken down for you in terms of how many SmartCarbs, PowerFuels, etc., it counts as, so you can be sure you’re eating exactly what you should.
 When cooking dinner, make sure your portions are accurate (use this helpful article as a guide: Becoming a Portion Pro >), and make lots of extra veggies.

 - If you’re heading out on the town, get suggestions about what to order at every type of restaurant by referring to the Dining Out Guide.
 When dining out, check the restaurant’s menu and nutritional information online before you head out, so you know which choices to make once you get there.
-(Note: Don’t dine out during the Turbo Takeoff week, as restaurant dining should wait until week two of your plan.
+(Note: Don’t dine out during the Turbo Takeoff week, as restaurant dining should wait until week two of your healthy meal plan.
 This should be at the top of your mind when you decide on the start date of the program.)
 Still not sure?
 Call a counselor for help.